Frequently Asked Questions

 General FAQs

 • We do not accept insurance at this time.
-Clients pursuing an evaluation must pay out of pocket.
-However, we can provide you with an itemized list of services as an “out-of-network” provider for you to submit to your insurance company after your evaluation.
-Please note that many insurance companies will not reimburse for an evaluation or behavioral services.
+Clients pursuing our services must pay out of pocket.
+However, for evaluations, we can provide you with an itemized list of services (i.e., a superbill) as an “out-of-network” provider for you to submit to your insurance company after an evaluation.
+Please note that many insurance companies will not reimburse for an evaluation.
+Click here to learn more about out-of-network reimbursement.
+We do not provide superbills for parent coaching.

-• We provide payment plans (usually 2-3 payment installments) on a limited and case-by-case basis.
-We provide discounts for children under 7.
+• For evaluations, we provide payment plans (usually 2-3 payment installments) on a limited and case-by-case basis.
+We give discounts for children under 7.
 We also have discounts for sibling evaluations and repeat evaluations.

-• We do not provide psychotherapy services, but can recommend providers in the area.
+• We do not provide psychotherapy services, but plan on adding this service in the near future.
+Please click here to be added to a waitlist.

 • We do not prescribe medication, but an evaluation can assist with determining if your child is a possible candidate for medication.